thisisnic/GameOfLifeJava/README.md

 # GameOfLifeJava

-Simple cellular automaton written in Java
+Simple cellular automaton written in Java.

-I need to revise and update this code, as I wrote it a long time ago!
+Code can be found at /src/gameOfLife.java